AllwineDesigns/stl_cmd/README.md

 stl_cmd
 =======

-The goal of each stl_cmd is to provide a simple command line interface for manipulating binary STL files. stl_cmd aims to be easy to set up, fast and geared towards teaching basic terminal usage and programming skills in the 3D printing space.
+The goal of each stl_cmd is to provide a simple command line interface for manipulating binary STL files. stl_cmd aims to be easy to set up, and is geared towards teaching basic terminal usage and programming skills in the 3D printing space.

 Getting started
 ---------------